 Multisensory Reading & Spelling Program

-The introduction, application, and mastery of our Multisensory Reading and Spelling Program is usually taught from kindergarten to grade five until high school in regular schools
+The introduction, application, and mastery of our Multisensory Reading and Spelling Program are usually taught in regular schools from kindergarten to grade five and until high school for spelling.

 Intensive – We make the most of our time from the beginning to the end of each session.
 We review and practice the previous concepts, and if it permits we introduce a new lesson.
-We also give parents the opportunity to help speed up the process of learning by lending our material to bring at home, usually word cards to practice for fluency.
+We will also allow the parents to help speed up the process of learning by lending our materials usually word cards to practice at home.

-Structured - We introduce concepts and teach lessons step-by-step starting from easiest to more complex.
-Our structured lesson includes phonological awareness, sound-symbol relationships, letter recognition, syllable instruction, morphology, syntax, and semantics, in addition to comprehension instruction.
+Structured - We introduce and teach lessons step-by-step starting from the easiest to the more complex concepts.
+Our structured lesson includes phonological awareness, sound-symbol relationships, letter recognition, syllable instruction, morphology, syntax, and semantics, depending on what the student's specific needs, in addition to comprehension instruction.

 Explicit - The component skills for reading spelling, writing, handwriting, and comprehension are thoroughly explained; students are thoroughly taught the necessary skills to fluently and accurately read and spell and to improve reading comprehension.
 We discouraged our students from guessing at words.